rufilboss/100DaysOfDevOps/Day 20 -Auto-Scaling Group using Terraform/day20.md

 * Next step is to create an auto-scaling group using the aws_autoscaling_group resource.
 * This autoscaling group will spin a minimum of 1 instance and a maximum of 2 instances OR completely based on your requirement.
 * It’s going to use the launch configuration we created in the earlier step.
+* We are using an aws_availibity_zone resource which will make sure instance will be deployed in different Availability Zone.